SLOW/ NO WATER FLOW FROM FAUCET

 Inlet valve closed – Open the inlet valve

 Airlock in system – Airlock after filter change.
 Close the tank and open the tap.
-On a non pumped reverse osmosis system open the bypass valve on flow restrictor for a few minutes.
+On a non pumped reverse osmosis system open the bypass valve on the flow restrictor for a few minutes.
 Then wait till some water flows from the tap.
 If water flows from the tap then close the tap.
 Wait till the unit is pressurized (till RO stops).
 Then open the tank.

 Low or high pressure in the storage tank – Close the inlet valve and close the valve on the storage tank.
 Then disconnect the tank from the RO system.
 Open the valve on storage and drain the water from it to sink.
 Drain it till the storage tank is empty.
 When it is empty check with the pressure gauge the pressure in the storage tank.
-There is the same valve as on the bicycle on the bottom of storage tank for this pressure test.
+There is the same valve as on the bicycle on the bottom of the storage tank for this pressure test.
 The pressure should be about 7 psi when the tank is empty.
 Release the pressure from the valve or increase with the foot pump or compressor if needed.
 If everything is fine, connect the storage tank back to the RO system.
 Open the inlet valve and valve on the storage tank and let the system refill back.
 If the storage tank pressure is not possible to increase or decrease then the storage tank bladder is probably faulty and the whole storage tank needs to be replaced.